-Our portfolio currently includes trials in emergency and critical care, trauma, orthopaedics, rehabilitation and cancer.
+Our portfolio currently includes trials in emergency & critical care, cancer, maternal health, surgery, pain and rehabilitation.

 We have considerable expertise and experience in cluster randomised trials and trials of complex interventions, as well as systematic reviews, health economic evaluations and methodological research.